Free gas networks

-In public networks, the transaction cost is paid in Ether by the account submitting the transaction.
-The transaction cost is paid to the miner (or validator in PoA networks) that includes the transaction in a block.
+In public networks, the account submitting the transaction pays the transaction cost, in Ether.
+The miner (or validator in PoA networks) that includes the transaction in a block receives transaction cost.

-In many private networks, the validators are run by the network participants and do not require gas as an incentive to participate.
-Generally, networks that do not require gas as an incentive, configure the gas price to be 0 (that is, make gas free).
-Some private networks may allocate Ether and use a non-zero gas price to limit resource use.
+In many private networks, network participants run the validators and do not require gas as an incentive.
+Networks no require gas as an incentive usually configure the gas price to be zero (that is, make the gas free).
+Some private networks might allocate Ether and use a non-zero gas price to limit resource use.

-We are using the term free gas network to refer to a network where the gas price is set to zero.
-A network with gas price of zero is also known as a zero gas network or no gas network.
+We use the term free gas network to refer to a network with a gas price of zero.
+A network with a gas price of zero is also known as a zero gas network or no gas network.

-In a free gas network, transactions still use gas but the gas price is 0 meaning the transaction cost is zero.
+In a free gas network, transactions still use gas but the gas price is zero, meaning the transaction cost is zero.
 Transaction cost = gas used * 0 (the gas price).

 When gas is free, limiting block and contract sizes is less important.
 In free gas networks, we increase the block size limit and set the contract size limit to the maximum value.

-to be created, set the block size limit (measured in gas) in the genesis file to the maximum accepted by Truffle (
+create, in the genesis file set the block size limit (measured in gas) to the maximum accepted by

-If you are more concerned about blocks arriving on time and don’t have very expensive individual transactions, set the
+If you are more concerned about blocks arriving on time and don’t have expensive individual

-3. Start Besu with Minimum Gas Price of 0
+3. Start Besu with a minimum gas price of zero

-When starting nodes, set the minimum gas price to 0:
+When starting nodes, set the minimum gas price to zero.

-If using Truffle to develop on your free gas network, you also need to configure Truffle for free gas.
+If using Truffle to develop on your free gas network, you also need to configure free gass in Truffle.

-Similar to setting block and contract size limits to their maximum values for Besu, we set the transaction gas limit in Truffle to the maximum possible.
+Like setting block and contract size limits to their maximum values for Besu, set the transaction gas limit in Truffle to the maximum possible.

-Besu does not implement private key management.
+Besu does not support private key management.
 To use Besu with Truffle, you must configure a Truffle wallet.